 Cyr Strategic Dumbbell

-The final event of the weekend was held during the Arnold Classic finals on Saturday night, and it was the Cyr Strategic Dumbbell event.
-At this point, it would appear that either Bjornsson or Kieliszkowski would leave as the champion.
+The weekend’s final event was held during the Arnold Classic finals on Saturday night, and it was the Cyr Strategic Dumbbell event.
+At this point, it would appear that either Björnsson or Kieliszkowski would leave as the champion.

-This was another event that favored the “Polish Powerhourse” going in since Kieliszkowski held the world record with a lift of 315 pounds (143 kg) but Bjornsson had been training specifically for this event so there was no way to predict how it would play out.
-The goal of this event is to either lift the heaviest weight for the most reps.
-One rep with a heavier weight will trump a lighter rep for any number of reps.
+This event favored the “Polish Powerhouse” going in since Kieliszkowski held the world record with a lift of 143 kilograms (315 pounds), but Björnsson had been training specifically for this event.
+Hence, there was no way to predict how it would play out.
+The goal of this event is to either lift the heaviest weight or the most reps.
+One rep with heavier weight will trump a lighter rep for any number of reps.

-Kieliszkowski started his 90 seconds with 300 pounds and successfully completed it.
-He pointed to the 320 pound weight which would be a world record.
-With five seconds left, he completed the record breaking lift and won $5,000 in the process.
+Kieliszkowski started his 90 seconds with 300 pounds and completed it.
+He pointed to the 320-pound weight which would be a world record.
+With five seconds left, he completed the record-breaking lift and won $5,000 in the process.
 But it wasn’t enough to take the overall championship.

-The defending champion picked 280 pounds which would place him in fourth place for the event but secure the title on points.
+The defending champion picked 280 pounds, placing him in fourth place for the event but securing the title on points.
 He got the lift and secured the overall victory but continued anyway.
 He got 300 pounds and attempted 330 but missed it.

 Nonetheless, he still three-peats in Columbus.

 - Mateusz Kieliszkowski